vivesweb/rn-Neural-Network-in-pure-PHP-ML-AI/README.md

  - **INFORM ABOUT THE LEARNING PROCESS**

-We can to do echoes of the actual neural network process with 2 variables of the network class:
+We can to do echoes periodically of the actual neural network process while the Machine is learning, with 2 simple variables of the network class:

 *$rn->InformEachXBlock*